savonet/book/language.md

 - `file.remove`: remove a file,
 - `file.ls`: list the files present in a directory.

-Also, convenient functions for working on paths are present in the `path`
+Also, convenient functions for working on paths are present in the `file` and `path`
-record:
+module:

+- `file.extension`: get the extension of a file,
+- `file.temp`: generate a fresh temporary filename,
 - `path.dirname`: get the directory of a path,
 - `path.basename`: get the file name without the directory from a path,
 - `path.home`: home directory of user,